massoncheg/forgejo-docs/v1.19/user/linked-references.md

 > This seems related to [mike/compiler#1234](#)

 Alternatively, the `!1234` notation can be used as well.
-Even when in Gitea a pull request is a form of issue, the `#1234` form will always link to an issue; if the linked entry happens to be a pull request instead, Gitea will redirect as appropriate.
+Even when in Forgejo a pull request is a form of issue, the `#1234` form will always link to an issue; if the linked entry happens to be a pull request instead, Forgejo will redirect as appropriate.
 With the `!1234` notation, a pull request link will be created, which will be redirected to an issue if required.
 However, this distinction could be important if an external tracker is